 It depends on the funding source and can range from 2 weeks to 12 months.
 It often takes around 6 months to learn about federal awards.

 Still have questions about Grant Development?

 I’ve been named as Project Director/Principal Investigator for a new grant.
 What should I do next?

 The Grants & Contracts Administration staff is committed to supporting each Project Director/Principal Investigator in their efforts to achieve their grant goals.
-Please contact Kelley Roberts at firstname.lastname@example.org or 706/867-3280 at any time if you have a question regarding the implementation of your project.
-After Kelley receives formal notification of a new grant award, she or her colleagues will contact you to schedule an initial grants management meeting.
-Members of the project staff and Kelley will be in attendance.
+Please contact Grants & Contracts at firstname.lastname@example.org or 706/867-3280 at any time if you have a question regarding the implementation of your project.
+After we receive formal notification of a new grant award, we will contact you to schedule an initial grants management meeting.
+Members of the project staff and Grants & Contracts staff will be in attendance.
 During this meeting the highlights of the grant- including the objectives, reporting and budget requirements, activity implementation, and university grant management protocols will be reviewed.
 The goal of this first meeting is to clearly define the responsibilities and expectations (of both the funder and the university) associated with the management of the grant.
 A signed copy of the UNG Grant Fact Sheet and Proposal Approval Form (the so-called “Blue Sheet”) will need to be provided before a new university account can be created to begin expenditures.